rahulkrish57/real_time_chat_poll/README.md

 ## Future Enhancements

-- **Persistent Storage**: Implement a database to store poll data and chat messages persistently.
+- **Customization**: Customize the color of each user bubble in chat.
+Adding Edit/Delete options to both chat and poll.
 - **Advanced Authentication**: Enhance the authentication system to support more secure methods, such as OAuth.
 - **Scalability**: Improve the application's scalability to handle a larger number of users simultaneously.